 Searching on behalf of a business?
 Notion has a Team subscription, billed at $10 per member per month.
 This includes everything included in the aforementioned Personal Pro membership as well as support for advanced permissions.
 It also introduces a feature called Collaborative Workspace, which lets users share pages with the whole team in a shared hierarchy with granular permissions.

-Is Notion Free For Students?
+Notion Pricing: Is Notion Free for Students?

 Students can sign up for a free Personal Pro subscription, usually priced at $5 per month, to use Notion for educational purposes.
 They don’t need to hand over a credit card number, either: Just sign up using your school email address.
 That’s all there is to it – no free trial, no commitment … nothing.
 The subscription will remain free until your student email address is no longer valid.

-Unfortuantely the only way students can sign up for a free Personal Pro subscription is with their school email address.
+Unfortunately the only way students can sign up for a free Personal Pro subscription is with their school email address.
 Notion doesn’t accept student IDs or other documentation at this time, so if you don’t have one you sadly won’t be able to take advantage of this offer.
 On the bright side, a Personal Pro membership is pretty affordable at just $5 per month – and it’s worth every cent.

 Our point?
 Notion is a fantastic resources for students and we recommend upgrading to Personal Pro even if you can’t get it for free because you don’t have a school email address.
 You can cancel the membership, so you can always back out if you decide it isn’t the best fit for you after taking it for a spin for a month.
 Or alternatively you can always just use the free Personal subscription.